 Have you ever wondered what the best diet for singers is, or what foods and drinks are best for singers?
 What you eat or drink can actually have an affect your performance.
 There are certain foods that help enhance your vocal health and some that are bad for your singing voice.
 Understanding how to structure a singer’s diet for a healthy voice is paramount if you want to enjoy peak performance.

 While the singer’s diet is individual and will not always suit everybody, there are certain foods and drinks that can help clear the voice such as green leafy vegetables and fruits.
 However, some that can irritate vocal cords like dairy and spicy foods.

 As in sports, nutrition plays an important role in a singer’s lifestyle, as a healthy body is vital for performance and endurance.
 In this article, we will provide you with guidance on what the best singer’s diet should look like.
 What should singers eat and drink before singing?
 Are there any specific snacks or herbal teas that can help your voice before your performance?

 What foods are good for your singing voice?

 Prioritize foods in your singer’s diet that are rich in antioxidants and that are anti-inflammatory.
 Antioxidants contribute to repairing cells and help prevent damage caused by free radicals which are most precisely an unstable molecule with an unpaired electron.

 Antioxidants are found in vitamin C but also Vitamin E (leafy greens, nuts, and seeds) and vitamin A (carrots, Cantaloupe, Apricots, pumpkins, sweet potatoes, winter squash, dark leafy vegetables, and broccoli).

 Consuming a plant-based diet rich in antioxidants and anti-inflammatory foods can help protect vocal cords.
-Some good examples are
+Some good examples of a singer’s diet include

 - Green tea